 GLOBAL MARKETS-Shares, crude prices rise on U.S., China data

-World equity markets surged and crude prices rose on Friday after a stronger-than-expected U.S. employment report, a surprise bounce in Chinese manufacturing and optimism over U.S.-China trade talks tamped down fears of slowing global growth.
+World equity markets surged and crude oil prices jumped on Friday after a stronger-than-expected U.S. employment report, a surprise bounce in Chinese manufacturing and optimism over U.S.-China trade talks tamped down fears of slowing global growth.

 Equity markets in Europe and across the Americas rallied, with the S&P 500 and Nasdaq hitting record intraday highs and MSCI's gauge of equity performance across the globe rising to within 2.2% of its all-time high set in January 2018.
 The strong U.S. and Chinese data and remarks by U.S. Commerce Secretary Wilbur Ross that the "phase one" trade pact with China appeared in good shape lifted crude prices, overshadowing a Reuters survey that showed oil prices are expected to remain under pressure through next year.